Serbian Patriotic Alliance: Ideology and platform

 SPAS was a conservative and right-wing populist party.
 Journalists positioned SPAS as a right-wing party, with some also describing it as a centre-right and far-right party.
 SPAS supported the accession of Serbia to the European Union. Šapić personally opposed the recognition of Kosovo.
 After the formation of the party, Šapić commented that "the party will not be pro-American, pro-Russian or pro-French" and that instead it will fight for its national interests.
 During the 2020 election campaign, SPAS campaigned on promoting election transparency, decentralisation, independent judiciary, and the expansion of the healthcare system.
+SPAS also supported the legalisation of same-sex relationships.

 Organisation

 SPAS was led by Aleksandar Šapić.
 The party had several bodies, including the assembly, main board, presidency, executive board, and political council.
 SPAS also had special organisational forms such as the Women's Network and Youth Network.